-By Mark Milburn - September 26th, 2018
+By Mark Milburn - July 10th, 2020

-Why I Chose to Attend Community College First
+Attending Community College First

 The community college courses I took helped me improve and reaffirm my abilities to write essays, build slide presentations, conduct research, and create the fundamental core learning components that I would repeatedly rely upon throughout my progress as a student.
 This helped me succeed at my community college as well as in my online classes at CSU Global.

-Why I Chose CSU Global to Complete My Degree
+Choosing CSU Global to Complete My Degree

 - Price: Tuition rates at CSU Global are locked in and would not go up for as long as I was enrolled.
 Since I was receiving financial aid in addition to using my own money for textbooks, cost was very important to me.
 CSU Global’s tuition is very competitively priced when compared with other major universities.

-- Location: I could continue my studies at CSU Global even if I had to move out of the state of Colorado – which I did, in my last year as a student.
+- Location: I could continue my studies at CSU Global even if I had to move out of the state of Colorado – which I did in my last year as a student.